ProjectEvergreen/greenwood/www/pages/plugins/hooks.md

 ```

 ### Custom Index File
-It should be noted that if these specific hook types are too limiting Greenwood supports users providing their own _index.html_ in the root of their workspace directory that can either be used to define your own hooks or just hardcode everything you need instead of using plugins.
+It should be noted that if these specific hook types are too limiting Greenwood supports providing your own _index.html_ in the root of your workspace directory.
+This can either be used to define your own hooks or just hardcode everything you need instead of using plugins.

 The minimum recommended markup for a custom _index.html_ would be this following:
 ```render html